How to become

 Further information

-You can find out more about becoming a learning disability nurse from the Nursing & Midwifery Council and Health Careers.
+You can find out more about how to become a learning disability nurse from the Nursing & Midwifery Council and Health Careers.